sully36/3710_Supp/README.md

 ### Further Information:

 The creation of the VAE started off as the code Shakes had in the INFOVAE lecture and was modified for my purposes, as well as simplified to make it easier for the code to be understood for someone looking in.
+For this VAE I kept the two convolutional layers for the encoder and decoder.
+However, because of the image size we could definily do more layer if further testing was required.
+This would influence the output of the code, I would predict for the better as after two convolutional laters with a stride of 2 we only get the image down to a 60x60 pixel image, so this could be improved without using too much more comuting power.

 ### Required for Running